Info for Counselors

 For updates regarding Mizzou’s response to COVID-19, please visit our dedicated page at admissions.missouri.edu/covid19.

 The University of Missouri recognizes the challenges that students and families are facing due to the COVID-19 pandemic.
 These circumstances have disrupted the availability and accessibility of standardized tests nationwide, which can be detrimental to the college application process for rising high school seniors.
-The University of Missouri will suspend the ACT and SAT test score requirement for freshman students applying to enter in 2021 by providing a test-optional choice.
+The University of Missouri has suspended the ACT and SAT test score requirement for freshman students applying to enter in 2022 by providing a test-optional choice.

-Students applying to enter in 2021 are not precluded from taking standardized tests and sending scores if they are able.
 Research indicates that high school GPA coupled with standardized test scores provides the best prediction of academic success at Mizzou.
 Supplying test scores can help support their admission into the University of Missouri, application for scholarships, application to the Honors College and specific scholars programs.
-This adjustment to the test requirement is not intended as an admissions policy change, but is rather a temporary accommodation as a pilot program for the entering class of 2021 driven by the current COVID-19 pandemic.
+This adjustment to the test requirement is not intended as an admissions policy change, but is rather a temporary accommodation as a pilot program for the entering class of 2022 driven by the current COVID-19 pandemic.